The Corporate Tax Planning Law Review: Monaco

 In light of Monaco's BEPS commitments, the Monegasque tax authorities have recently been more active in controlling attempts by taxpayers to minimise their taxable income subject to ISB, in particular through related parties transactions and payments.
 In the context of international group of companies, the Monegasque tax authorities would ensure that no profits are artificially transferred out of Monaco by entities that are subject to the ISB.
 For this purpose, the Monegasque tax authorities are now able to rely on the information exchanged with other jurisdictions having implemented the country-by-country reporting and party to the Country-by-Country Multilateral Competent Authority Agreement, as long as a Monegasque entity subject to the ISB is part of a group of companies whose consolidated turnover exceeds €750 million.

-1 Jules Bourboulon is a senior associate at ALFA Monaco.
+1 Mireille Chauvet is a managing partner at ALFA Monaco.